hk-mars/mona-lisp/design-reflecting.md

    \* (eql "foo" "foo")

 I think "@" is more elegant than others, although ">" and "*" is good.
+"@" and ">" all have a forward direction.

 ### design-hackable

 Any ideas that make designing more easy to hack, try them in monalisp.
 - layout design.
 - interface design.